 Tag teaming with an art director, ux designer, engineers, and a solid handful of clients I was able to create many visual experiences that brought this outdated system to modern design practices.

-I took on the role as ui designer halfway into development.
+I took on the role as UI designer halfway into development.
 Branding and basic styling had already been established by another designer, but working files were not prepared for development.
-Required starting a new Sketch file.
+This required starting a new Sketch file.
 Based on styles that had already developed it was difficult to adapt to more complex components such as nested columns.
 Client wanted more content on tables than that could be effectively read.
 We shared a difficulty in reducing content shown on one page.

 User testing played a vital role in identifying the best solutions to frequent problems the field agents were encountering when using the application.
 MSIX neeeded to be responsive ready as the majority of the users report data via tablet.
 User testing allowed us to pinpoint how and where we could improve upon our design that best suits the needs of the client.